 That is why linking is important and should be done so thoughtfully.
 When you give someone a link, you give them “Google Juice” telling Google to consider this a link that should be trusted.
 That, in turn, can help them get better rankings.

-There is a lot to consider when it comes to using follow vs. no-follow links.
+There is a lot to consider when it comes to using follow, no-follow, and sponsored links.
 Make sure you understand the difference and when they should be used.

 You may find that some sites steal full articles and place them on their own.
 This is called scraping.
 And it is illegal.
-If you find a site has done this to you, research to track down their host and file a DCMA notice.
-This tells the host that this person is using your content illegally.
-The host will assist in taking down the material and sometimes, even the entire website for theft of content.
+If you find a site has done this to you, research to track down their host and file a DCMA notice, it notifies their host that this person is using your content illegally.
+The host will assist in taking down the material and sometimes even the entire website for theft of content.

 Keeping your blog legal is up to you.
 Don’t let it discourage you from blogging, but rather, encourage you to do things the right way.

 *Note that I am not an attorney and is this information in no way, to be construed as legal advice.
 You should consult a licensed attorney for specific questions and concerns.